-There will be a requirement on developers to demonstrate that any new or enhanced provision will be managed and maintained appropriately.
+Developers should also be required to demonstrate that any new or enhanced provision will be managed and maintained appropriately throughout the lifetime of the development proposed.

 In some instances, the site may be adopted by the Council, which would require the developer to submit a sum of money in order to pay the costs of the site's future maintenance.
 Often the procedure for councils adopting new sites includes: